Skip to main content

 Applicants whose first language is not English will be required to provide evidence of their English language ability, in line with QMUL admissions policy for postgraduate research programmes.
 The minimum requirements for the AIDD Doctoral training programme are:

-• IELTS Academic: 6.5 overall including 6.0 in Writing and 5.5 in Reading, Listening and Speaking.
+• IELTS Academic: Minimum score of 6.5 overall including 6.0 in Writing, Reading, Listening and Speaking.

-For information on alternative English language qualifications, please see the Queen Mary webpage on alternative qualifications
+For information on all accepted English language tests that are deemed equivalent to these scores, please see the Queen Mary webpage on Language Requirements.

 How to apply